 And then there was it.
 A sand beach!

-Some of us had a swim or two and then we descided to pitch our tents and prepared a camp fire.
+Some of us had a swim or two and then we decided to pitch our tents and prepared a campfire.

 This was probably the best camping spot and night which we had during this trip.